 Secondly, the 300+ interface will integrate all services and development platforms, enabling the freely adjustable functions of the entire vehicle, bringing personalized experience to every user.
 Thirdly, developing software on the platform is very convenient, allowing users to develop adaptable vehicle applications and mini-apps using a “building block” approach, which is something to look forward to.

-Q7: The SOA electronic and electrical architecture of the Lantu vehicle has a developer platform.
-How will Lantu develop software and expand hardware ecology?
+Q7: The SOA electronic and electrical architecture of the Voyah vehicle has a developer platform.
+How will Voyah develop software and expand hardware ecology?
 Looking forward, how will the SOA electronic and electrical architecture provide users with richer travel scenarios?

-Lantu’s developer platform provides convenience for software and hardware developers, provides more possibilities for vehicle expansion, and jointly builds Lantu’s ecosystem to achieve a closed loop.
+Voyah’s developer platform provides convenience for software and hardware developers, provides more possibilities for vehicle expansion, and jointly builds Voyah’s ecosystem to achieve a closed loop.

 For example, we will provide developers with software simulators, API interfaces, and some application development tutorials on the developer platform.
 Through these tools, we can maximize the assistance to users in developing mini-applications and provide convenient development conditions.
 At the same time, in terms of the entire hardware development interface, we will cooperate with relevant third-party hardware suppliers, such as VR glasses, brain-computer interface, myoelectric bands and other suppliers, to provide interfaces to seamlessly connect devices and vehicles, to achieve the maximum ecological function.

 Q8: Many intelligent vehicles are equipped with very intelligent hardware, but intelligence is not just hardware.
 How do you view this issue?

 Personally, I think that in many cases, it is not entirely about competing on hardware.
 The core of intelligent products is the user experience.
 Many cars from other brands have high hardware configurations but the user experience is quite ordinary.